sicp-study/sicp-2019/README.md

 [lecture](https://archive.org/download/MIT_Structure_of_Computer_Programs_1986/lec1a.mp4)

-For exercice 1.3, name the function square-sum-larger
+-   For exercice 1.3, name the function square-sum-larger.
+-   For exercise 1.7, name the function sqrt
+-   For exercise 1.8, name the function cube-root

 ### 1.2 (Procedures and the Processes Who Love Them)